-Most grant providers will tell you what you need to do to apply for their grant, and what documentation you need to include.
-Depending on the grant that you are applying for, it could be as easy as answer a couple of short questions about your business on a website, or as difficult as putting together a mountain of business documents with pro forma budgets, appraisals, and market studies.
+Most grant providers will tell you what you need to do to apply for their grant and what documentation you need to include.
+Depending on the grant that you’re applying for, it could be as easy as answering a couple of short questions about your business on a website or as difficult as putting together several pages of business documents with pro forma budgets, appraisals, and market studies.

 To apply, follow the directions provided by the grantor.
 If the task seems too difficult or confusing, you may want to consider contacting your local SCORE office to set up an appointment.
-The SCORE advisers can help you navigate the process.
-If you are applying for a Federal or State grant that has a substantial and detailed application, you may also consider hiring a grant writer to ease the administrative burden of applying.
+The SCORE advisors can help you navigate the process.
+If you’re applying for a federal or state grant that has a detailed application, you may also consider hiring a grant writer to ease the administrative burden of applying.

-Tips to Increase Your Chances of Getting Small Business Grants
+How to Increase Your Odds of Getting Small Business Grants

-- Start looking early and look often: Grant opportunities seemingly appear out of nowhere sometimes.
-A local agency may receive a community development block grant, and suddenly be offering small business grants in your community.
+- Look early—and look often: Grant opportunities can sometimes seem to appear out of nowhere.
+A local agency may receive a community development block grant and suddenly be offering small business grants in your community.
 Start your search as soon as possible.
 If there isn’t anything today, there may be something tomorrow.

-- Recheck the requirements: Before submitting your application, review the application requirements a final time to make sure you have included all of the required documents.
+- Recheck the requirements: Before submitting your application, review the requirements a final time to make sure you have included all of the necessary documents.

-- Submit your application on time: Don’t miss the deadline.
-Missing the deadline will automatically cause your application to be rejected.
+- Submit your application on time: Don’t miss the deadline as doing so will cause your application to be rejected automatically.

 How to Keep Your Small Business Grant

-Being awarded a grant and receiving the funds is not always the end of your grant journey.
-Many grants, especially those issued by Federal or State Governments, have additional requirements that you must continue to meet after the grant has been issued.
-Be certain that you understand any stipulations that accompany the grant offer that you have received.
+Being awarded a grant and receiving the funds aren’t always the end of your grant journey.
+Many grants, especially those issued by federal or state governments, have additional requirements that you must continue to meet after the grant has been issued.
+Be certain that you understand any stipulations that accompany the grant offer.
 If you miss a requirement, you may have to repay the grant.

-- Read your grant agreement: Your grant agreement will tell you all of the terms and conditions that you need to meet in order to avoid having to repay the grant.
+- Read your grant agreement: Your grant agreement will tell you all of the terms and conditions that you need to meet to avoid having to repay the grant.

-- Clarify any terms you are uncertain about: If there is anything in the grant agreement that you don’t understand, seek clarification from the grant provider.
-If you are not certain that you will be able to meet all of the requirements, you may choose to decline the grant.
+- Clarify those terms you’re uncertain about: If there’s anything in the grant agreement that you don’t understand, seek clarification from the grant provider.
+If you’re uncertain that you’ll be able to meet all of the requirements, you may choose to decline the grant.

-- Only use grant funds for their intended purpose: The use of grant funds may be limited to only a certain purpose.
-If this is the case with the grant that you received, you will want to keep detailed records of how the grant funds were used, and only use them for the intended purpose.
+- Use grant funds only for their intended purpose: The use of grant funds may be limited to only a certain purpose.
+If this is the case with the grant that you received, keep detailed records of how the grant funds were used and ensure they align with what the grant requires.